Quick Summary:

 Building Microservices Architecture on Azure

-Step 1: Domain analysis
+Step 1: Domain Analysis

 It’s essential to clearly define the roles of each part in a microservices setup and make sure they don’t rely too much on each other.
 Microsoft suggests microservices should focus on business tasks, not technical ones like data or messaging.
-The Azure design pattern for microservices recommends using a Domain-Driven Design (DDD) framework to clearly describe the specific business problem each microservice is solving, known as “bounded context.”
+The Azure design pattern for microservices recommends using a Domain-Driven Design (DDD) framework to clearly describe the specific business problem each microservice solves, known as “bounded context.”
 Each microservice should be designed to work independently without depending too much on other microservices.

 Step 2: Choosing an Azure Compute Option